Knitting needle: The Guinness World Record for knitting with the largest knitting needles

 The current holder of this title is Elizabeth "Betsy" Bond who is a British art student and creator of the world's largest knitting needles, which are 14 feet long.
 To achieve the world record in 2018, Bond needed to knit at least 10 stitches and 10 rows of yarn with her needles.
 The yarn she used for the feat was made of 35 pounds of machine knitted, hand-twisted cotton material.

 She beats Julia Hopson of Penzance in Cornwall.
-Julia had knitted a tension square of ten stitches and ten rows in stocking stitch using knitting needles that were 6.5 cm in diameter and 3.5 metres long.
+Julia had knitted a tension square of ten stitches and ten rows in stocking stitch using knitting needles that were 6.5cm in diameter and 3.5 metres long.

 Needle materials

 In addition to common wood and metal needles, antique knitting needles were sometimes made from tortoiseshell, ivory and walrus tusks; these materials are now banned due to their impact on endangered species, and needles made from them are virtually impossible to find.

 There are, however, a now vintage style of needle which appears to be tortoiseshell, but is actually made from a celluloid, sometimes known as shellonite.
 These needles were made in Australia, but are no longer manufactured.

 Modern knitting needles are made of bamboo, aluminium, steel, wood, plastic, glass, casein and carbon fibers.